mercadopago/devsite-docs/guides/checkout-pro/ads-conversion.en.md

 ## Google Ads

-Checkout Pro's integration with Google Ads is done through the Preferences API by sending the Google Ads account identification information in the `tracks` parameter in the request body or through our SDKs.

-To integrate Checkout Pro with Google Ads via API, follow the steps below or, if you prefer, use one of the codes available below.
+When creating a preference, you can associate it with a tag (identifier) for tracking Google Ads conversions.
+To integrate Checkout Pro with Google Ads, use one of the codes available below.

-1. Send the `tracks` parameter with the `type`, `conversion_id` and `conversion_label` attributes to the endpoint [/checkout/preferences](/developers/en/reference/preferences/_checkout_preferences/post).
-2. In `type`, enter `google_ad`.
-3. Under `CONVERSION_ID` and `CONVERSION_LABEL`, enter your Conversion ID and Conversion Label available in your Google Analytics account.
-4. Execute the request.

 [[[
 ```php